Which SodaStream should you buy? An expert's guide to finding the perfect model

 (Image credit: SodaStream)

-But while I largely think SodaStreams are a good investment, there are plenty of places where you might slip up and end up wasting money, and I speak from experience.
+While I largely think SodaStreams are a good investment, there are plenty of places where you might slip up and end up wasting money, and I speak from experience.
 They can easily become just one more piece of appliance clutter if you don't drink a lot of soda, so think about your purchase very carefully.

 Is it worth buying a SodaStream?

-When I saw SodaStream discounts in my local store, I snapped one up, figuring that $70 isn’t the most expensive mistake to make.
+When I saw SodaStream Black Friday discounts in my local store, I snapped one up, figuring that $70 isn’t the most expensive mistake to make.
 The worst that would happen could be that I wouldn’t use it and could sell it on.

 In fact, the opposite happened.
 I used it every day and took the portable bottle with me to work.
 My family started using it and ended up building what is now a home bar around it.
 We make sparkling water, ginger beers, and lemonades with the syrups that you can buy.
-From a personal point of view, this has achieved everything that I hoped it would.

 The basic model: Gaia